ajgaidis/2d-printer/README.md

 Before running the code, ensure that you have access to the `AccelStepper` library from the `2d-printer.ino` file.
 This may require you to move the library to the libraries directory that contains all of your Arduino libraries.

 Once that is complete, you upload the sketch to the controller as you normally would.

-### Testing Results

-Testing results of the build were positive.
-I drew a series of cool lines, an impossible triangle, and a series of circles.

-### Bugs

-There are no known bugs in the software.
-There are no "bugs" in the hardware either, however, in the future I would like to dampen some of the vibration from the motors which can be reflected in the lines that are drawn.